fgauna12/fgauna12.github.io/_posts/2020-02-11-an-alternate-to-postman-for-api-tests.md

 Here this test verifies that the data coming back has orders and that the values are not empty.
 Fairly simplistic.
 The API data would be something like `{ values: [{...}], total: 5 }`

 The assertion happens through the `Should` function.
-It allows us to check Here's all the [assertions](https://pester.dev/docs/usage/assertions/) possible through Pester.
+Here's all the [assertions](https://pester.dev/docs/usage/assertions/) possible through Pester.

 ### Test from the pipeline